opencleveland/opencleveland.github.io/_posts/projects/2023-01-01-refund_cleveland.md

 layout: projects
 category: projects
 github_urls: ['https://github.com/opencleveland/refundcleveland']
-excerpt: Provide a map of lots available for purchase under the Cleveland Land Bank development program.
+excerpt: A website for residents to adjust the proposed city budget to their priorities
 project: refundcleveland
 ---